jackdewinter/pymarkdown/newdocs/src/plugins/rule_md023.md

 Block Quote element, the original rule would trigger correctly.
 However, when the same spacing was provided for a List element, the original rule would not trigger.
-In addition, the original rule would not trigger if there was any leading space on multiple line Setext Heading elements after the first line or on the boundary line (`===` or `---`) itself.
+In addition, the original rule would not trigger if there was any leading space on multi-line Setext heading elements after the first line or on the boundary line (`===` or `---`) itself.

-In addition, because multiple line Setext Headings were not considered properly in the original rule, any failure scenarios only reported a problem with the first line of the Setext Heading text.
+In addition, because multi-line Setext Headings were not considered properly in the original rule, any failure scenarios only reported a problem with the first line of the Setext Heading text.
 To make this more general and to avoid having multiple